Strategic Learning and Trading in Broker-Mediated Markets: The broker

 The next lemma shows existence and uniqueness of a solution to the differential equation in $G_2$.
-Here, and in the remainder of the paper we assume that the values of the model parameters are such that $1 + \tempI\, f_3(t) > 0$ for all $t\in [0,T]$.
+We assume that the values of the model parameters are such that $1 + \tempI\, f_3(t) > 0$ for all $t\in [0,T]$.
 Note that $\tempI\, f_3/2 = g_2^I$, thus, the inequality can be written as $g_2^I>-1/2$.
 Given $g_2^I$ satisfies the ODE in \eqref{eq:trader_sys_1}, we see that if the value of the temporary impact and terminal inventory risk parameters for the informed trader ($\tempI$, $\betaI$, and $\betaaI$) are small, this condition is met.
-In the numerical examples below the values of the model parameters are such that this condition is satisfied. \begin{proposition} There exists $\delta>0$ such that for all $\permB\in [0, \delta)$, the matrix Riccati equation \eqref{eq: broker riccati} admits a unique solution $G_2: [0,T] \to \R^{4\times 4}$ with terminal condition \eqref{eq:term cond G2}. \end{proposition} \begin{proof} The matrix Riccati equation in \eqref{eq: broker riccati} can be simplified because the components of $P_8^\top\, P_8$ are zero except in the corners, and the first and last columns of $P_9$ take the form $ ^\top$.
-The simplified differential equation satisfied by $\tilde{G}_2$ is
+In the numerical examples below the values of the model parameters are such that this condition is satisfied. \begin{proposition} Assume that the values of model parameters are such that $1 + \tempI\, f_3(t) > 0$ for all $t\in [0,T]$.
+There exists $\delta>0$ such that for all $\permB\in [0, \delta)$, the matrix Riccati equation \eqref{eq: broker riccati} admits a unique solution $G_2: [0,T] \to \mat{4\times 4}$ with terminal condition \eqref{eq:term cond G2}. \end{proposition}